Airline seat: Auxiliary

 At window seats there are window shades for protection from sunlight.
 Regulations require them to be open during landings and takeoffs, to provide visibility into and out of the aircraft in emergencies.
 Some airlines request passengers to keep the window shades down, in addition to muting cabin lighting, during times when most passengers will want to sleep.
-The Boeing 787 Dreamliner uses electrochromic windows instead of window covers.
+The Boeing 787 Dreamliner and newer Airbus A350 aircraft uses electrochromic windows instead of window covers.
 Many armrests provide devices for reclining the chair, control handsets for in-flight entertainment systems.
 Ashtrays, universally provided when smoking was permitted, are still sometimes provided for small detritus.